hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 ###Prerequisites {#prerequisite-vsa}
 Ensure the following prerequisites are fulfilled before HP StoreVirtual Storage systems are deployed:

-* Before enrolling the new Baremetal server for StoreVirtual deployment, ensure that there are no Baremetal servers available for provisioning.
+* Before enrolling the new Baremetal server for StoreVirtual deployment, ensure that `#ironic node-list` in Undercloud server does not have any free nodes.This is needed to register a new node which matches the disk requirements for StoreVirtual and is picked by installer for StoreVirtual deployment.

 * Ensure that you have created a minimum of two(2) RAID groups.
 You can create a maximum of eight(8) groups.
 The first operating system disk where the OS image is deployed is not considered for StoreVirtual storage.

 * Each physical disk should be RAID protected and should not be RAID 0.
-You can use RAID 5 and above.
-For more details, refer – [**Storevirtual documentation LINK**]
+You can use RAID 5 and above. <!---For more details, refer – [**Storevirtual documentation LINK**]-->

 * For deploying StoreVirtual systems without Adaptive Optimization (AO) the setup must have at least two(2) operating system disks(/dev/sda, /dev/sdb)

-* For deploying StoreVirtual systems with Adaptive Optimization (AO) the setup must have at least three(3) operating system disks(/dev/sda, /dev/sdb,/dev/sdc) - /dev/sdb should be Solid State Drive(SSD).
+* For deploying StoreVirtual systems with Adaptive Optimization (AO) the setup must have at least three(3) operating system disks(/dev/sda, /dev/sdb,/dev/sdc).
+The operating system disk /dev/sdb should be a Solid State Drive(SSD).

-* The total amount of the configured storage on the StoreVirtual system should not exceed 50 TB or the RAID stripe configuration will fail.
-For more details, refer [**storevirtual documentation LINK**]
+* The total amount of the configured storage on the StoreVirtual system should not exceed 50 TB or the RAID stripe configuration will fail. <!---For more details, refer [**storevirtual documentation LINK**]-->

 * Seed Cloud is installed and running